Get

 Can I Reduce Allergens by Shaving My Cat?

-Unfortunately, shaving your cat will not reduce the allergen Fel D1.
-This protein is produced in the cat’s saliva and skin cells, not their fur/hair.
+Unfortunately, shaving your cat will not reduce the production and shedding of the allergen Fel d1.
+This protein is produced mainly in the cat’s saliva and skin cells and carried around in dander, not in their fur/hair.
 It is therefore impossible to reduce allergens by shaving your cat.
-The best way to reduce allergens is to regularly brush your cat and use special grooming products.

 close up oriental shorthair kitten